osinkolu/FarmX/README.md

 * `POST` Create a resource
 * `GET` Get a resource or list of resources

-Please note that the headers are important to pass the use case, language and the threshold to setup the models.
+Please note that the payload is important to pass the use case, language and the threshold to setup the models.

 ## HTTP Responses
 The response is very basic, there are two major end points in this project.